 When necessary, MICARDIS PLUS may be administered with another antihypertensive drug.

 In patients with severe hypertension treatment with telmisartan at doses up to 160 mg alone and in combination with hydrochlorothiazide 12.5 - 25 mg daily was well tolerated and effective.

 Children and adolescents: Safety and efficacy of MICARDIS PLUS have not been established in children and in adolescents up to 18 years.
 Use of MICARDIS PLUS is not recommended in children and adolescents.

-Limited information is available for MICARDIS PLUS with regard to overdose in humans.
+Symptoms: Limited information is available for MICARDIS PLUS with regard to overdose in humans.

 The most prominent manifestations of telmisartan overdose were hypotension and tachycardia; bradycardia also occurred.

 Overdose with hydrochlorothiazide is associated with electrolyte depletion (hypokalaemia, hypochloraemia) and dehydration resulting from excessive diuresis.
 The most common signs and symptoms of overdose are nausea and somnolence.
 Hypokalaemia may result in muscle spasm and/or accentuate cardiac arrhythmias associated with the concomitant use of digitalis glycosides or certain anti-arrhythmic drugs.